Discord-Robots/Discordjs-v14-Template/README.md

     cooldown: Number, // how many seconds to wait for the command to be used again.
     owner: boolean, // whether command can only be used by the bot owner?
-    enabled: boolean, // whether the command can be executed? async execute (interaction, client) => {
+    enabled: boolean, // whether the command can be executed?
+    aliases: [], // other words that can activate this command. separate with commas: ["test", "te", "t"] async execute (interaction, client) => {
     // Code here
   },